Estimated reading time: 3 mins

 As most business owners will know, it can be challenging to get a new customer to walk through your doors.
 Then, when you do, it’s even more challenging to keep them coming back.
 If you want to grow your chances of repeat business and a loyal customer base, then try rewarding your customers for coming back.
 Introduce a loyalty campaign, something that will offer incentives for people to keep coming back and spending money.
 The success rate of selling to a brand new customer is around five percent, but it skyrockets to as high as 70 percent for a returning one.

 If you operate a small business in town, and it’s relatively new, then there’s a good chance that not many people know who you are and what you do.
 While you can go ahead and spend thousands on radio and print advertising, you can spend time as opposed to money for a better response.
 Sometimes, all it takes is to join a group of professionals, or attend local events, to get your name out there and let people know what you offer.
-However, networking is not something you should stop doing as soon as you think people know who you are.
+However, networking and network marketing is not something you should stop doing as soon as you think people know who you are.
 It’s a process that can benefit you at every stage of business.

 If you don’t want to spend money on conventional marketing strategies, then why not have a little fun and opt for corporate sponsorship instead?
 Sponsorship can benefit your business in more ways than one.
 You get public kudos for helping an event to go ahead, but you also get excellent brand recognition.